 Has your personally identifying information ever been compromised?

-Identity Theft Is An Expensive Crime
+Identity Theft Is an Expensive Crime

-Identity theft is a $21 billion crime which affects more than 1 in 20 American adults at a rate of one incident every three seconds.8 Even children and the recently deceased are targets because in both situations the crime can often go undetected for extended periods of time.
+Identity theft is a $21 billion crime that affects more than 1 in 20 American adults at a rate of one incident every three seconds.8 Even children and the recently deceased are targets because in both situations the crime can often go undetected for extended periods of time.

-Identity theft has increased as people bank and shop more on-line and rely more heavily on mobile devices — often without sufficient anti-virus/anti-malware or strong passwords.
+Identity theft has increased as people bank and shop more online and rely more heavily on mobile devices—often without sufficient anti-virus/anti-malware or strong passwords.
 There is a 1 in 4 chance that if your personal information is breached, you will become a victim of identity theft.
 Odds are much higher if your SSN is compromised.

 Still think you're immune?
-Unfortunately, both strangers as well as people you know and trust could be motivated to compromise your personal information for their own benefit.
-That includes coworkers, friends, and even family members.
+Unfortunately, both strangers, as well as people you know and trust, could be motivated to compromise your personal information for their own benefit.
+That includes co-workers, friends, and even family members.

-Following are common methods that your personal information may be compromised, whether on-line, at home, in public, or in transacting business (see table below).
+Following are common methods that your personal information may be compromised, whether online, at home, in public, or in transacting business (see table below).

 Make Them Work For It!
 Shred Those Documents